OpenFuturePlatform/token-snapshot-tool/README.md

 # ERC-20 TOKEN SNAPSHOT

-ERC-20 TOKEN SNAPSHOT exports token balance of erc-20 smart contract at specific block to csv file.
+ERC-20 TOKEN SNAPSHOT exports balance of token holders of erc-20 smart contract at a specific block to csv file.

 There are two strategies to obtain balance:
-   1. From archived node
+   1. Getting historical balance from archived node
-   2. From transfer events
+   2. Collecting and calculating from transfer events

+Can't afford or have no access to archived node?
+Use any Ethereum node as a service like Infura and run the application with `--exportStrategy=transfer-event` argument.

+If you have paid plan to Infura or free node from https://archivenode.io/ or any other, then you can pass with an argument `--exportStrategy=archived`

 ## Running the application
-Run from command line `./gradlew bootRun -Pargs= --fromBlock=0, --toBlock=111, ...` command.
+Run from command line `./gradlew bootRun -Pargs= --fromBlock=0, --toBlock=111, ...` passing the proper arguments.

 Required arguments:
 * contractAddress